11 Mary, however, kept

 9 And, look!
 Jesus met them and said: Good day!
 They approached and caught him by his feet and did obeisance to him.

 10 Then Jesus said to them: Have no fear!
-Go, report to my brothers, that they may go off into Galilee; and there they will see me (Matthew 28).
+Go, report to my brothers, that they may go off into Galilee; and there they will see me [for an extended period of time by appointment rather than by miraculous appearance through locked doors!]
+(Matthew 28).

 You need to put the pieces of the jigsaw together here.
-Incidentally the Long conclusion of Mark is canonical, the Vatican B manuscript is the one.
+Incidentally the Long conclusion of Mark is canonical.
 Mary the mother of James was Jesus' surrogate mum as we can see from the below scriptures:

 55 Is this not the carpenter's son?
 Is not his mother called Mary,